dedis/student_19_libp2p_tlc/Report/Readme.md

 ## Evaluation
 In this section, we discuss the evaluation of our implementations.
 The main question we want to answer is whether TLC can be used in practical situations with different transport layers.
 In particular, we want to make sure that it behaves properly in high-delay environments.

 We implemented TLC in Go.
-All experiments were run on a MacBookPro 2017 having a 2.5 GHz Intel Core i7 CPU and 16 GB of RAM.
+All experiments except the second were run on a MacBookPro 2017 having a 2.5 GHz Intel Core i7 CPU and 16 GB of RAM.

-### Evaluating libp2p-based implementation
+### Evaluating libp2p-based implementation on a single machine
 In this section, we discuss the evaluation of our implementations.
 The main question we want to answer is whether TLC can be used in practical situations with different transport layers.
 First, we want to look at the effect of different transport layers on TLC round lengths.
 Then we want to show that the safety and liveness properties hold under the assumed threat model.
 Additionally, we want to show that when the threat model is violated, only the liveness is affected.

 The network topology is a simple arrangement in which every node is only connected to 4 subsequent nodes in a ring.
 Every node can publish a message and it will be gossiped to reach all nodes, despite nodes not being directly connected.